papertrail/lita-pagerduty/README.md

 ### Resolving an incident

 ```
-pager resolve all                  - Resolve all triggered incidents
+pager resolve all                  - Resolve all triggered incidents that match the escalation policies.
 pager resolve mine                 - Resolve all triggered incidents assigned to me
 pager resolve <incident ID>        - Resolve a specific incident
 ```